mvanderkamp/westures/README.md

 // the document body work too. const region = new wes.Region();

-// Combine an element and a handler into a Gesture.
-(An element with id
-// 'pannable' must be available). const pan = new wes.Pan(document.querySelector('#pannable'), (data) => {
+// Combine an element and a handler into a Gesture. const pan = new wes.Pan(document.querySelector('#pannable'), (data) => {
   console.log(data.translation.x, data.translation.y);
 })